pvcraven/web-development-class/source/semester_1/assignments/03_css/css.rst

 * Find the table in the website and style it.
   Look at the `W3Schools table tutorial <https://www.w3schools.com/css/css_table.asp>`_.

+* Detail amount

+  * Spend some time doing detail work.
+Make it look good.
+  * Most people that get full points on this have at least 70 lines in their CSS file.

+* Revalidate the HTML.
+  Validate the CSS.
+You can do this on-line as well with the `W3 CSS validation service <https://jigsaw.w3.org/css-validator/#validate_by_input>`_.
+* ``git add *``
+* ``git commit -m "Update with CSS info"``
+* ``git push``
+* Submit the assignment in Scholar.
+Paste in the link to the GitHub web site for the project.

 Common problems to avoid